-Combine the flour and dates in your food processor and process until they have become sandy in texture.
+Combine the flour and dates in your food processor and process to a sandy texture.
 Add the baking soda and cinnamon and process again until well combined.
 Cut up the cold butter and pulse it into the flour mixture until the butter is fully incorporated.
-In a measuring cup beat the milk, egg and vanilla together.
+In a measuring cup beat the milk, egg, and vanilla together.
 Slowly pulse the milk mixture into the dry mixture just until the dough comes together in a soft sticky ball.
 Turn out the dough onto a generously floured surface and work the flour into the dough by gently kneading it a few times.
 If your dough is still sticky use a few more tablespoons of flour.
 Divide the dough in half, form two balls and put one ball aside.
 Dust your surface with flour and roll out the first ball until it’s 1/4 inch thick.

 Use half of your cinnamon sugar and spread it over the top of the dough.

-When your sheet pan is full bake the cookies for 18-20 minutes.
+When your sheet pan is full bake the cookies for 18 to 20 minutes.